-Your matchday experience doesn’t need to last just 80 minutes at the DW Stadium, there is plenty to do before and after the big match both in and around Wigan and the DW Stadium.
+Your match day experience doesn’t need to last just 80 minutes at the DW Stadium… there is plenty to do before and after the game, both in and around Wigan and the ground.

-Situated in the heart of North West England, Wigan is a popular and vibrant destination.
+Situated in the heart of England’s north west, Wigan is a popular and vibrant destination.
 Visitors to the town will discover picturesque countryside, popular visitor attractions, events, festivals, heritage, culture and much more.
 From coach parties to independent travellers, Wigan extends a warm welcome to all visitors.

 The Wigan area is two-thirds countryside, dotted with pretty townships and small villages and with a scenic network of canals and waterways.

 There are a range of attractions in and around the town along with various hotels, bars and restaurants.

 Other popular locations - all just a short commute away - include Liverpool, Manchester, Southport and Blackpool.

 Wigan town centre has a vast assortment of restaurants and bars along with an array of shops.

 The Grand Arcade shopping centre, located in the heart of the town and home to Warriors World – the club’s official retail outlet - is among the finest in the north west following considerable redevelopment and renovation.

 Popular restaurants and bars in the town centre include Franco’s, Gallimore’s, Red Door Bistro, the Fat Olive (Swinley), Casino De Cuba and Revolution Bar - where Wigan Warriors season ticket holders are entitled to 25% off food orders on match days.